sauvc/rulebook/rulebook.md

 All teams have to submit a video of their AUV prior to the competition.
 The video **HAS TO**

 -  be maximum **1 minute** long,
--  be submitted before 23:59 March 31, 2022, [Anywhere On Earth](https://en.wikipedia.org/wiki/Anywhere_on_Earth),
+-  be submitted before 23:59 January 7th, 2024, [Anywhere On Earth](https://en.wikipedia.org/wiki/Anywhere_on_Earth),
 -  showcase the tether-less operation of AUV swimming underwater for at least **10 seconds**.
 -  showcase the **operation** of the [Kill Switch](#safety); pressing the Kill Switch should stop all thrusters immediately.